Lemoncode/angular-architecture-essentials/angular_8/angular dynamic components/00 basic example/carousel-demo/README.md

 }
 ```

-* If we run this nothing will desplayed, remember we need to include the carousel items usin our anchor reference _appDynamicCarouselItemAnchor_.
+* If we run this nothing will desplayed, remember we need to include the carousel items using our anchor reference _appDynamicCarouselItemAnchor_.
 To demonstrate that is working edit _app/components/carousel/carousel.component.html_ as follows:

 ```html
 <ul class="carousel-container">